szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Robe of Invocation increase elemental damage and defense (1610) (BG2EE EET)

-This makes the robe more rewarding for Invokers, similarly to my tweaks to the elemental robes, but with milder damage bonuses since the benefit is more universal: a 5% elemental damage bonus and +2 to saves vs. Invocation.
+This adds a 5% elemental damage bonus and +2 to saves vs. Invocation.
+If the wearer is an actual invoker, their magic damage is also increased by 5%.

 ### Make Thayan Circlet more interesting for wild mages (1620) (BG2EE EET)